Cold Weather Pet Safety

 As we get into the heart of winter, sometimes it's good to remind ourselves of some of the problems our pets face during the cold winter months.
 Some dogs and cats need minimal care, while others don't fare well at all.
-A little prevention can make winter easier for both you and your pets!
+Taking some preventive measures can make winter easier for both you and your pets!

-Coat strippers help remove the dead hair coat without damaging the remaining coat - they're excellent for those double-coated dogs with a winter coat that wants to mat.
+Coat strippers help remove the dead hair coat without damaging the remaining coat.
+They're excellent for double-coated dogs with winter coats that want to mat.
 A dematting comb

 will remove dead hair mats with little pulling of the skin.
-The result is a fluffed-up coat that keeps them warm outside and breathes on the inside, which lets your pet be more comfortable in all temperatures.
+The result is a fluffed-up coat that keeps your dog warm outside and breathes on the inside, which helps your pet feel more comfortable in all temperatures.

 every 2 weeks to rejuvenate the coat.
 Cream rinses help the coat repel moisture and ice, so they're great for dogs that spend time outside.
 They're most helpful when used in the cold of winter and in the hot summer sun.